ceefour/webdav-servlet/readme.txt

 		<url-pattern>/*</url-pattern>
 	</servlet-mapping>

-  -if you want to use the reference implementation, set the parameter "rootpath" to where you want to store your files
+- if you want to use the reference implementation, set the parameter "rootpath" to where you want to store your files
-  -if you have implemented your own store, insert the class name to the parameter  "ResourceHandlerImplementation" and copy your .jar to /WEB-INF/lib/
+- if you have implemented your own store, insert the class name to the parameter  "ResourceHandlerImplementation" and copy your .jar to /WEB-INF/lib/
-  -with /* as servlet mapping, every request to the webapp is handled by the servlet. change this if you want -authentication is done by the servlet-container.
+- with /* as servlet mapping, every request to the webapp is handled by the servlet. change this if you want
+- authentication is done by the servlet-container.
 If you need it, you have to add the appropriate sections to the web.xml

 ACCESSING THE FILESTORE

-  the webdav-filestore is reached at:
+  The webdav-filestore is reached at:
   "http://<ip/name + port of the server>/<name of the webapp>/<servlet-maping>"
                              e.g.:   http://localhost:8080/webdav-servlet

-weta-dfs-webdav has been tested on tomcat 5.0.28 and 5.5.12
+PfxWebDAVServer has been tested with Java8 on tomcat 8.5.24

-so far, we accessed it from windows(2000 and XP) and MAC

 CREDITS